JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getFundingPotCount`

-Get the number of funding pots in the colony
+Get the number of funding pots in the colony.